 Repeat the same process for the next lot

-Mix the Above blended ingredients with the Starch paste using Rapid Mixer Granulator by operating it as per its SOP.
-Add starch paste in such a manner by following the procedure given below so as to achieve proper wetting.
+Mix the Above blended ingredients with the Starch paste using the Rapid Mixer Granulator operating it.
+Add starch paste in such a manner by following the procedure given below to achieve proper wetting.

-Divide the blended powder in twenty equal parts.
+Divide the blended powder into twenty equal parts.

-Divide the total prepared starch paste in twenty equal parts.
+Divide the total prepared starch paste into twenty equal parts.

-Mix the one part of blended powder and starch paste together in Rapid Mixer Granulator.
+Mix one part of the blended powder and starch paste in the Rapid Mixer Granulator.

-Similarly mix the rest of the parts in same manner.
+Similarly, mix the rest of the parts in the same manner.

-Pass the wet dough through a Multi Mill by operating it as per its SOP to convert the moist mass into coarse, granular aggregates.
+Pass the wet dough through a Multi Mill by operating it to convert the moist mass into coarse, granular aggregates.

-Dry the granules in Fluidized Bed Drier by operating it as per its SOP at temperature 60˚ – 70˚C for 30 minutes.
+Dry the granules in the Fluidized Bed Drier by operating it at a temperature of 60˚to70˚C for 30 minutes.
 Cool the granules to room temperature.

-Fit Stainless Steel Sieve # 14 on the Sifter-II as per its SOP.
-Sift all the granules through it and collect in Stainless Steel Container.
-Break the oversized granules left over the mesh in Oscillating Granulator by operating it as per its SOP and resift them.
+Fit Stainless Steel Sieve # 14 on the Sifter.
+Sift all the granules through it and collect them in a Stainless Steel Container.
+Break the oversized granules left over the mesh in the Oscillating Granulator by operating it and resifting them.

-8. Check the total weight of dried granules.
-Determine the loss on drying and percentage yield of dried granules.
-Divide the dried granules in two equal lots.
+Check the total weight of dried granules.
+Determine the loss on drying and the percentage yield of dried granules.
+Divide the dried granules into two equal lots.

-Lubricate one lot of the sifted granules along the following ingredients in Roto Cube Blender by operating it as per its SOP for 15 minutes and collect in Stainless Steel Containers.
+Lubricate one lot of the sifted granules along with the following ingredients in the Roto Cube Blender by operating it for 15 minutes and collect in Stainless Steel Containers.